-The December 17, 2015, issue of the Journal of Pediatric, Maternal & Family Health published a study documenting the case of an infant who was medically diagnosed with failure to thrive being helped with chiropractic.
+The Journal of Pediatric, Maternal & Family Health published a case study on September 5, 2016, documenting the case of a young patient suffering from asthma and headaches being helped by chiropractic.

 According to the U.S. Department of Health & Human Services, "Asthma is a chronic lung disease that inflames and narrows the airways.
 Asthma. . .Read More